followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/001 Visual Elements/010 Grid Columns/065 Band Columns.md

-Oftentimes, columns contain data that can be organized in logical groups.
+﻿Oftentimes, columns contain data that can be organized in logical groups.
 It would be smart to collect such columns under a single header.
 The banded layout provides you with this capability.

 ![DevExpress DevExtreme DataGrid HTML5 BandColumns](/Content/images/doc/17_2/DataGrid/BandColumns.png)